A GAN-Based Input-Size Flexibility Model for Single Image Dehazing

 \section{Input-Size Flexibility Conditional Generative Adversarial Network}

 Most of the previous single image dehazing models are based on the atmospheric scattering model, which tends to estimate the parameters of transmission map and atmospheric light.
-But parameter estimation usually introduces estimation errors, which reduces the quality of restoration image.
+However, parameter estimation usually introduces estimation errors, which reduces the quality of restoration image.
 We thus develop an end-to-end and image-to-image translation model for single image dehazing, which is independent of the atmospheric scattering model and there is no additional parameter estimation.
 The proposed model directly produces a haze-free image from a haze one and is input-size flexibility at both training and test stages.
-In the following, we will first analyse the atmospheric scattering model and then present each component of our proposed input-size flexibility conditional generative adversarial network, respectively, i.e., generator, discriminator and loss functions.
+In the following, the atmospheric scattering model is first analyzed and then each component of our proposed input-size flexibility conditional generative adversarial network is presented, respectively, i.e., generator, discriminator and loss functions.